A simple framework to get your most important work done:

 5. I choose what to do last.

-Just like it’s important to be intentional about our first work of the day, it’s equally powerful to use a similar approach to our final work of the day.
+Just like it’s important to be intentional about your first work of the day, it’s powerful to approach your final work of the day the same way.

-No matter how deliberate we’ve been and how great the decisions we’ve made during the day, there will be things that slipped through the cracks or went sideways.
+No matter how deliberate you’ve been and how great the decisions you’ve made during the day, there will be things that slipped through the cracks or went sideways.

 Take the last 30–60 minutes of the day to address them.